anatole72/Finance_Data_Streamer/README.md

 An example Athena query is in the query.sql file, and the results of the query is results.csv.
 This query was for the highest hourly "high" per company.

-The data from yahoo finance for 10 stocks from May 14th, 2020, is in the finance_data folder.
+The data from yahoo finance for 10 stocks from May 14th, 2020 that was collected and placed into a firehose stream by the data_collector lambda, is in the finance_data folder.

 The Analysis.ipynb file contains some visuals based on the results.csv